François Pouqueville: Youth: minister and revolutionary

-His uncommon talent as a writer revealed itself early in a lifelong correspondence with his younger brother, Hugues, and their sister Adèle.
+His uncommon talent as a writer revealed itself early in a lifelong correspondence with his younger brother, Hugues, and their sister, Adèle.

 His detailed letters to his siblings are still an exceptional source of knowledge on the life of a world traveler, explorer, and diplomat during the French Revolution, the Napoleonic Empire, and the restoration of the French monarchy at the turn of the 19th century.

-Pouqueville studied at the college of Caen before joining the seminary I. Lisieux.
+Pouqueville studied at the college of Caen before joining the Lisieux.
 He became a deacon and was ordained at 21.
 He then was vicar in his native Montmarcé.

 Initially known as a young Royalist minister, he was protected and saved by his congregation from the massacres of aristocrats by revolutionary mobs in the Reign of Terror.

 Like many young French aristocrats, he supported the rising democratic movement.
 When Le Merlerault adopted the new Constitution on 14 July 1793 (year 2 of the French Republic), Pouqueville was secretary of the assemblée primaire that approved it.

-In 1793, he was assistant to the mayor; finding his vocation with the events of the French Revolution, he resigned from the clergy to become a teacher (1794), and a municipal assistant at Le Merlereault (1795).
+In 1793, he was assistant to the mayor; finding his vocation with the events of the French Revolution, he resigned from the clergy to become a teacher (1794) and a municipal assistant at Le Merlereault (1795).
 He remained a fervent Christian all his life.

 However, his renunciation of the cloth, Republican speeches, and open criticism of the papacy made him the target of resurgent royalists in Normandy.
 He went into hiding (probably in Caen) until the defeat in Quiberon by the army of the Republic led by Lazare Hoche of the royalist forces joined by Charette's chouans), as Bonaparte (nicknamed Captain Cannon) did at the Siege of Toulon, and later in Paris.

 When Pouqueville returned to Le Merlerault, the town's physician, Dr. Cochin, who had been his colleague at the college of Caen, took him on as student-surgeon.
 He then introduced him to his friend, professor Antoine Dubois of the Faculty of Medicine in Paris.
 Dubois was later the Empress Marie-Louise's doctor when she gave birth to Napoleon's only son, Napoleon II in 1811.

 In 1797, Pouqueville left Le Merlerault for Paris.
 The following year, Pouqueville was one of the surgeons who accompanied then-general Bonaparte's expedition to Egypt.
-This was a crucial decision which affected the rest of his life.
+This was a crucial decision that affected the rest of his life.

 Pouqueville embarked at Toulon with the ill-fated French Fleet under the command of Général Bonaparte as it sailed towards Egypt.
 On the way, he witnessed the taking of Malta, and he spent the days of the crossing to Alexandria teaching the French soldiers and sailors the vibrant lyrics of La Marseillaise, the new French national anthem.